2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Illinois

 Of the 579 students majoring in communication and journalism at UIUC, 35% are male and 65% are female.

-A rank of #2 on this year’s list means DePaul University is a great place for communication and journalism students working on their bachelor’s degree.
-Located in the large city of Chicago, DePaul is a private not-for-profit school with a fairly large student population.
+The in-demand bachelor’s degree programs at DePaul University helped the school earn the #2 place on this year’s ranking of the most popular communication and journalism schools in Illinois.
+Located in the city of Chicago, DePaul is a private not-for-profit school with a very large student population.

 About 69% of the students majoring in communication and journalism at the school are women while 31% are male.